Color-Printer/pkmn-route-rando/README.md

 - An algorithm for finding "bridges" in the map, useful for making sure the player can't find their way to the other side of one-way obstacles
 - Shuffling and mixing of various item pools
 - Warp shuffling
-- No logic has been connected yet to either shuffles
+- No logic has been connected yet to either shuffles, with the exception of making sure all locations are physically connected in one group and each town has direct access to exactly one Pokemon Center
 - Writing patches to a ROM file, including logic fixes and behind-the-scenes fixes to make the replacements work properly

 ## Logic Changes From Base Game (these are actually implemented in the patcher)